trian-burner/Extreme-Agar.io/README.md

 # Extreme-Agar.io
-  this is Agar.io, but LAN, and better
+  this is Agar.io, but LAN, and better, in every way